akaruinekooff/python-shit-proposals/README.md

 Feel free to add new PSPs:

-* PSP-0008: Shit Type Hints & Annotations
 * PSP-0009: Shit Async Programming
 * PSP-0010: Shit Decorators
+* PSP-0011: Shit Logging & Debugging

-> All contributions must be as unreadable and chaotic as possible.
+> All contributions may be as unreadable and chaotic as possible.